severian5it/ResidenceGiulioCesare/README.md

 Navigation with key was not enabled by default on galley modals, so I had to write a jQuery function on my own.

-A Bug I wasn't able to reproduce was the scrollbar at the bottom that was appearing on some laptop; despite my effort it never showed up during my testing.
+A Bug I wasn't able to reproduce was the scrollbar at the bottom that was appearing on the laptop of my mentor; despite my effort it never showed up during my testing to me or to other testers.

 # Deployment